-- Loans will be disbursed to your account when you have completed all necessary requirements for the loan funds and payment is received by the college. - Outside scholarships will be disbursed to your account when the funds are received by the college. - Grants and scholarships will be applied to your account once you have completed all requirements for your financial aid application. - Verifications, and final parent and student tax returns (if award was conditional).
+- Loans will be disbursed to your account when you have completed all necessary requirements for the loan funds and payment is received by the college. - Outside scholarships will be disbursed to your account when the funds are received by the college. - Grants and scholarships will be applied to your account once you have completed all requirements for your financial aid application. - Verifications (and other documents as required if your financial aid offer was conditional) must be completed before financial aid can be disbursed to a student's account.